 The God King would demand an heir.
 That was to have been Vivenna’s duty--her sacrifice for her people.
 She had been prepared, and understood what would have been required of her.
-Sending Siri in her place was downright criminal.
-Only thinking of her baby sister in such a terrible predicament could have persuaded Vivenna to do as she had.
+Sending Siri instead was downright criminal.

+Vivenna gritted her teeth.
+Siri.
+In the God King’s chambers.
+Only a situation that dire could have persuaded Vivenna to do as she had.

 Which was what?
 She wandered down the street, eyes downcast, careful to not draw attention to herself.
-She’d come to Hallandren, sneaking into T’Telir itself.
-Getting away had been surprisingly easy.
+Getting away from Idris had been surprisingly easy.
 Who would suspect anything of Vivenna--she who had lived her life perfect, fulfilling all that was expected of her?
 Nobody questioned when she’d asked for food and supplies, explaining that she wanted to make emergency kits, should the city’s soldiers need to march.
-Nobody had questioned when she had proposed an expedition to the higher reaches to gather important roots to be used in poultices, should war really come.
+Then, she had proposed an expedition to the higher reaches to gather important roots to be used in poultices.
+Again, nobody had questioned.
+Who would think that Vivenna would take her procession not into the high fields, as proposed, but down into Hallandren?

 Peprin had been easy enough to persuade--though she had, of course, needed to tell him the truth.
-He trusted her, however.
+He trusted her.
 Perhaps too much.
-And, Peprin was himself trusted by many of the young men in the area.
-With him on her side, she’d been able to gather a few select individuals to protect her and provide for her as they made the trek down from the highlands to Hallandren.
+And, Peprin was himself trusted by many of the young men in Bevalis.
+With him on her side, she’d been able to gather a few select individuals to protect her and provide for her as they made the trek down from the highlands.

 Nobody had suspected.
-Her trip to the high reaches to gather medicines was supposed to have taken several days, perhaps even a week.
+Her trip to the high reaches was supposed to have taken several days, perhaps even a week.
 When she didn’t return, her father would panic--but that was when her message to him would arrive, explaining where she had gone and why.
 Counting off the days, she realized that it would probably arrive this very evening.

 He wouldn’t be able to stop her.
-Any large-scale force would be seen as a sign of war by the Hallandrens.
+Any large-scale rescue force would be seen as a sign of war.
 Plus, by the time her father could get spies or soldiers to T’Telir, Vivenna planned to have accomplished her mission.
-If worst came to worst, she would simply offer herself up at the Court of Gods, explaining the problem, and trade herself for Siri.
+If worst came to worst, she would simply go to the Court of Gods, explaining that there had been a mistake, and try to trade herself for Siri.

-However, she worried that such a straightforward action was unlikely to succeed.
-The God King was not to be trusted, and he would probably just take Vivenna captive and keep Siri, thereby providing him with two princesses to provide pleasure instead of one.
-This would be made worse by the fact that the God King might wonder if he’d already impregnated Siri, and would be loath to let her go without first determining whether or not she was with child. . . .
+However, that was a last resort.
+The God King was not to be trusted, and he would probably take Vivenna captive and keep Siri, thereby providing him with two princesses to provide pleasure instead of one. . . .

 Don’t think about that, Vivenna told herself, pulling her shirt closed a little more at the top--though, of course, it had a modest Idris neckline.

-No. Going empty-handed to the Court of Gods had to be a last resort.
-The better method was the more difficult one: find a way to sneak Siri out of the palace, and then offer herself up as a replacement.
-In the best case, she might be able to make it seem as if Siri had died of a disease.
+No. Going empty-handed to the Court of Gods was her last option.
+The better method was the more difficult one: to try sneaking Siri out of the palace, and then offer herself up as a replacement.
+If she were very clever, she might be able to make it seem as if Siri had died of a disease.
 Then, Vivenna could arrive a short time later, claiming to have been sent officially to replace the princess who had died.